tobalo/cohere-edge-ai/README.md

 Send user queries to the yeet executable (potentially running on a server).
 Display the chatbot's responses from Cohere within the user interface.
-Demo

-[If you have a working frontend or a deployed demo, provide a link or instructions]

-Try the Coral Showcase

-For inspiration, check out Cohere's Coral Showcase: https://cohere.ai/showcase/ (requires login with Google or Cohere credentials).
-Experiment with the pre-built demo chatbot and explore the possibilities.